My name is Özlem (pronounced Ers_lem)

 Engaging with the people and world around you, moving forward with goals and aspirations

 The space between flourishing and depression

-That 'blah' feeling of emptiness, quiet despair
+That 'blah' feeling - stagnant, empty inside, quiet despair

 A risk factor and an early warning sign of mental health issues

 Researcher - Wellbeing Scientist